 Note: John Turner, who surrendered the fort, was the stepfather of one of Pennsylvania’s most notorious outlaws – Simon Girty.
-While it is not recorded that Simon was involved with the attack on Fort Granville, Simon had motive to be there, or possibly had directed the French and Indian forces towards this particular fort.
 As a child, the Girty family had built a home along the Susquehanna River, near the mouth of Sherman’s Creek (near present-day Duncannon) before they had permission by the British government to settle there.
 Involved in the removal of the Girtys and other squatters was George Croghan, who destroyed the unauthorized structures.
 Croghan had helped plan and erect many forts on the Pennsylvania frontier, including Fort Granville.

 Note: Captain Louis Coulon de Villiers was born in French Canada to a prominent family, Louis has the claim of fame of being the only military opponent to make George Washington surrender.
 Louis’ half-brother was Ensign Joseph Coulon de Villiers de Jumonville who was killed during the Battle of Jumonville Glen.
 The battle, which happened near Uniontown, Pennsylvania on May 28, 1754, was between a group of Virginia militiamen and Mingo warriors against a small force of French Canadians.
 During the ambush a number of the French were killed, including Joseph.
 The details of the skirmish are murky, but it is agreed that the entire battle lasted roughly fifteen minutes and the group of Frenchmen were either killed or taken prisoner.